Are Snapchat Ads Worth It? (The Answer)

 Who Benefits From Them The Most?

 There are also some industries that will do better than others.
-First of all, you need to be a business to consumer business.
+First, you need to be a business to consumer business.
 Selling to other businesses on Snapchat shouldn’t go through ads, but I’ll talk about that more later.
 Restaurants are the type of business I would expect could do well, because they’re profitable and experiential businesses.

 Beyond that, any sort of consumer business can work.
 But you can also break this down by product.
 There are three types of products that I would expect to do well on Snapchat.
 The first is clothing – fashion and lifestyle brands always do well with the audience that Snapchat reaches.
 Streetwear brands, for example, should be on Snapchat.